jcu-eresearch/plone-admin-doc/zope.rst

  $ bin/buildout

-The Zeo instances control scripts are all located in the bin directory.
+The Zope instances control scripts are all located in the bin directory.
 Running the following command will run as the effective user zope.

 ::